SecurityDatFall2018/Week8_A6_PasswordHandling/README.md

 # Password Handling

+After this lecture you will

+* Know how hashing can be used to secure passwords
+* Know different salting strategies.
+* Know the importance of being slow.
+* Know how to protect secrets in general.

 ## Read/Watch

 - Watch this [video](https://www.youtube.com/watch?v=O6cmuiTBZVs) to get a bacis idea about handling passwords, and the BCrypt algorithm